fabiomattei/rubygtkfun/_posts/2020-06-12-warming-up-first-application.md

 ![My first window](/rubygtkfun/images/posts/warming-up.png){:class="aside-image"}

-If you installed the gtk3 gem using the command:
+Before we sturt just make sure you installed gtk3 gem on your system and type the command:

 {% highlight bash %}
 gem install gtk3
 {% endhighlight %}

-You are ready to create the first GTK3 application.
+Now you are ready to create the first GTK3 application.
 Create a new file named **warming-up.rb** and type the following commands

 {% highlight ruby %}